George Winterton: Education and early legal practice

 In 1968, George graduated with first class honours in law from the University of Western Australia.
 He had won four prizes, and was placed first in his final year.
 Winterton later completed a master's degree by research in 1970, on the topic of the appropriations power under the Australian Constitution.

 On graduation, Winterton became an articled clerk with the firm of Robinson Cox (now Clayton Utz) and was admitted to practice in Western Australia in 1970.
 From 1971 to 1973 he practised with the firm Frank Unmack and Cullen in Fremantle.

 Winterton's academic career began in 1968 when he served as a visiting tutor at the University of Western Australia.

 Foundation of the Aboriginal Legal Service in Western Australia

-The Chief Justice of Australia, Robert French, wrote of the early 1970s "when we were involved with other Perth lawyers in establishing an Aboriginal Legal Service for Western Australia":
+The Chief Justice of Australia, Robert French, wrote of the early 1970s "when we were involved with other Perth lawyers in establishing an Aboriginal Legal Service of Western Australia":